UMCUGenetics/RNASeq-NF/docs/config.md

 * `--genome_fasta` - path to genome sequence (.fasta).
 The index (.fai) should be stored in the same directory.
 * `--genome_gtf` - path to genome annotation (.gtf)

+Transcript quantification with Salmon requires transcript sequences in .fasta format (In case no Salmon index is provided)
 * `--transcripts_fasta` - path to transcript sequences (.fasta) when skipSalmon is set to false.

+I
+GATK requires a sequence dictionary (.dict) and fasta index (.fai) to be present in the same directionary as the reference sequence.
+Please prepare them before running the pipeline if applicable as described in step 2 and 3 of the (GATK reference preparation guide)[https://gatkforums.broadinstitute.org/gatk/discussion/2798/howto-prepare-a-reference-for-use-with-bwa-and-gatk]

-GATK resource files (optional) should be included in the genome config as shown below.
+Resource files (optional) should be included in the genome config as shown below.

 ```
  genome_known_sites = ['/hpc/cog_bioinf/common_dbs/GATK_bundle/1000G_phase1.indels.b37.vcf',